TechTalk.

 How to connect to a Wi-Fi network with WPS

-Press the WPS button on your router.
-It should be labelled ‘WPS’ or represented by two arrows pointing at each other.
+1. Press the WPS button on your router: It should be labelled ‘WPS’ or represented by two arrows pointing at each other.

-On the device you want to connect to your router, go to Wi-Fi settings and select your network’s name.
+2. Select your Wi-Fi network on your device: Open the Wi-Fi settings on the device you want to connect to your router and select your network’s name.
 You might be prompted to enter a PIN code.

-Within a few seconds, your device will automatically connect to your Wi-Fi network.
+3. Wait for your device to connect: Within a few seconds, your device should connect to your Wi-Fi network.
+On some routers, this could take a couple of minutes.

 Should I disable WPS on my router?